modular/modular/KGEN/docs/Interpreter.md

 In Lit, executing code at compile-time is similar to C++ `constexpr` functions.
 Right now, the semantics of evaluating a function call at compile-time are
-simple: when calling a function inside a "meta context", i.e. a parameter value or alias value, the parser emits an `apply` operator.
+simple: when calling a function inside a "parameter context", i.e. a parameter value or alias value, the parser emits an `apply` operator.
 Elsewhere, the parser emits a `kgen.call` operation.

 ```python
 # Call `foo` in a parameter context.
 This emits an `apply`.